esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 **Version notice**

 The required minimum version of MySQL is `5.5.14`.
-For versions `5.7.6` or older, add the following options to your MySQL configuration file:
+For versions `5.7.8` and older, add the following options to your MySQL configuration file:

 ```bash
 innodb_large_prefix=true